NoobLikesThis/rcm-modded/README.md

 * # R6 AirWalk
    *  This slowly accends your character 40 studs into the sky after jumping.
 Do NOT move while character is moving up or else you could fall over
       *  Once fully accended, you should be semi-stable and be able to walk around.
 Other players will see you flying in the air
+   *  # All functions of AirWalk:
+      *  Air walk
+         *  jump to start floating 40 studs into the sky.
+Do not move while moving up, else you will fall over
+      *  Superjump
+         *  fall over and equip tool before touching ground
+      *  Fast travel
+         *  hold w and jump
+      *  Clip
+         *  clip 1 - 100 stud walls by holding preferred movement key and jumping